 When those knowledge workers prepare reports, they need fewer instructions from their manager; they can ask intelligent questions; they can research related topics to answer questions the manager hadn't thought to ask; they can suggest additional sources of data that the manager didn't know was available.
 In short, they can use their brains to help the manager succeed.

-What most Excel users don't understand is how to present their information clearly.
-Most Excel reports, unfortunately, offer less insight than tax tables.
+However, most Excel users don't understand how to present their information clearly.
+Most Excel reports, therefore, offer less insight than tax tables.